Vaskivskyi/docs-asusrouter/docs/guide/getting-started/README.md

 ## Prerequisites

 1. An AsusWRT-powered router.
-Including devices with original (stock) firmware (versions starting with `3.0.0.4`) as well as with AsusWRT-Merlin FW and its derivatives (e.g. Gnuton builds).
+Including devices with original (stock) firmware (versions starting with `3.0.0.4` or `3.0.0.6`) as well as with AsusWRT-Merlin FW and its derivatives (e.g. Gnuton builds).
-2. A Home Assistant instance with version 2023.1.0 or higher.
+2. A Home Assistant instance with version `2023.10.0` or higher.

 ## Installation

-There are two supported ways to install AsusRouter to your HA instance - Home Assistant Community Store (HACS) and manual installation from the stable branch of the integration GitHub.
+There are two supported ways to install AsusRouter to your HA instance - Home Assistant Community Store (HACS) and manual installation from the latest stable release of the integration GitHub.

 Keep in mind, manual installation of development (`main`) branch **is not** and **will not be supported**!